marianabuhazi/esp/utils/scripts/actions-pipeline/README.md

 ## Setting Up Self-Hosted GitHub Runners
-GitHub Actions is a tool integrated into the ESP repository that consists of YAML workflows that can be triggered by different GitHub operations such as push or pull request.
+GitHub Actions is a tool integrated into the ESP GitHub repository that consists of YAML workflows that can be triggered by different git operations such as push or pull request.
+Normally, GitHub Actions is executed on a GitHub-hosted server and can be operated at no-cost with a limit on the number of workflow runs.
+This is useful for many applications but for ESP, we have a variety of licensed tools that are used for HLS and other procedures which are not easily accessed via GitHub-hosted servers.
+Instead, it makes sense for ESP to run regression workflows on the SOCP servers for more control and flexibility.
+For this, GitHub offers self-hosted runners which are easily configurable via a downloadable executable program.
+The resources below explain how a self-hosted runner can be created and configured for ESP.

+For testing, I set up the actions-runner program under the ma4107 user in socp01, then executed the `run.sh` script within the project to enable the tool to listen for GitHub Actions jobs.

 ### Resources
 - [Adding self-hosted runners to the repository](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners)